 What lies ahead

-As can be seen, there are numerous litigation battle grounds and it will take time for consistency to emerge.
+As can be seen, there are numerous litigation battlegrounds and it will take time for consistency to emerge.
 Further clarification of certain important issues, not least the issue of “loss of control”, will hopefully be dealt with clearly by the Supreme Court when it hears Google’s appeal in Lloyd later this year.

 It is important that defendants and their insurers are well-versed in the key themes as often the tone of a claim and the foundation of an organisation’s position (and the supportive basis for later argument) is laid out at the pre-litigation stage.
-Given the fertile landscape for litigation that a lack of clarity can create, it is to be hoped that the Ministry of Justice will recognise that low level data breach claims are not only disproportionately occupying court resources but also often turning into a dispute about costs.
-Such a situation is unsatisfactory and this field of litigation is arguably eminently suitable for a streamlined portal which provides for both prompt redress for claimants in appropriate cases and tightly controlled costs.
+Given the fertile landscape for litigation that a lack of clarity can create, it is to be hoped that the Ministry of Justice will recognise that low-level data breach claims are not only disproportionately occupying court resources but also often turning into a dispute about costs.
+Such a situation is unsatisfactory and this field of litigation is arguably eminently suitable for a streamlined portal that provides for both prompt redress for claimants in appropriate cases and tightly controlled costs.